Elojah/trax/README.md

 - Add Create & Update & delete on everything

-  - Delete Role
-  - Create (add at least 1 role) User
+  - Create/Invite (add at least 1 role) User

   - !!!
 Show edit/delete only for users with permissions -> Manage permissions globally with v-if to hide impossible action
   - !!!
 Add pop up for every success/fail actions -> Manage API fails and success everywhere